APSL/redux-i18n/README.md

 })
 ```

-Already you can connect *lang* attribute in your component:
+This allows you to access the *lang* attribute in your component, which contains the current language:

 ```javascript
 export default connect(state => ({